A majority of all domestic adoptions are by relatives such as grandparents, aunts and uncles.

 A: Yes, all adoptions require a homestudy to be completed by a licensed social worker

 Did you know that when a grandparent seeks processes a grandparent adoption they may be eligible for the Federal and State of Ohio adoption tax credit?
-Check with your tax accountant or the IRS.gov for further details.
+Check with a licensed tax accountant or the IRS.gov for further details.

-Q: What can Building Blocks Adoption Service Inc. do to assist with your relative or grandparent adoption?
+Q: What can Building Blocks Adoption Service Inc. do to assist with a relative or grandparent adoption?

-Our Ohio Adoption Agency has several licensed social workers on staff located throughout the State of Ohio to assist with your homestudy and post adoption needs.
-If you are in need of legal counsel to complete your relative or grandparent adoption we can refer you to several law firms throughout the State of Ohio that provide such services.
+Our Ohio Adoption Agency has several licensed social workers on staff located throughout the State of Ohio to assist with the adoptive parents homestudy and post adoption needs.
+If you are in need of legal counsel to complete a relative or grandparent adoption we can refer you to several law firms throughout the State of Ohio that provide such services.